Scholarship Program

 Time and Cost

 Learning to fly is easier, more affordable, and less time-consuming than you think.
-The cost and length of flight training varies by which type of pilot certificate you choose to earn, the type of aircraft you learn to fly in, the frequency of flight lessons, and you location.
+The cost and length of flight training varies by which type of pilot certificate you choose to earn, the type of aircraft you learn to fly in, the frequency of flight lessons, and your location.
 While each certificate requires a minimum number of flight training hours, there’s no set duration for training.
 The best way to progress quickly is to fly consistently and to study what you’ve learned between flight lessons.
 This scholarship will give you a start on achieving your goal.

 Private Pilot

-The private pilot certificate requires a minimum of 40 hours of flying time and allows you to fly single-engine aircraft with multiple passengers, day or night, and unlimited distances.
+The private pilot certificate requires a minimum of 40 hours of flying time and allows you to fly single-engine aircraft with multiple passengers, day or night, and over unlimited distances.
 With additional training, you may also fly in weather that exceeds visual flight rules (VFR) conditions.
 Each certificate has its place, depending on your wants and needs.
 And, since most of what you’ll learn can be applied towards a higher certificate, they’re all equally good starting points, as getting started with your training.

 Flight Training Milestones